lean-delivery/ansible-aem-helper/roles/aem-backup/README.md

 This role:
-  - Make backup AEM instance with storage support such as AWS S3, Azure blob storage and SFTP
+  - Make backup AEM instance with storage support such as AWS S3, Azure blob storage and FTPS